High-order numerical integration on self-affine sets: Cubature based on S -invariant polynomial spaces

-\begin{remark} Remarkably, given two different sets of cubature points \( \calX \) and \( \mathcal{Y} \) each of them being \( \calP \)-unisolvent, the spectrum of the corresponding matrices \( \vec{S}_\calX \) and \( \vec{S}_\calY \) (which differ a priori) is the same.
-Indeed, these matrices are representations of the same operator \( \OpFct_{\calP}\), \emph{cf.}~\cref{eq:CD}. \end{remark}
+\begin{remark} Remarkably, given two different sets of cubature points \( \calX \) and \( \mathcal{Y} \) each of them being \( \calP \)-unisolvent, the spectra of the corresponding matrices \( \vec{S}_\calX \) and \( \vec{S}_\calY \) (which differ a priori) are the same.
+Indeed, these matrices are representations of the same operator \( \OpFct_{\calP} \), \emph{cf.}~\cref{eq:CD}. \end{remark}